youtype/boto3_stubs_docs/mypy_boto3_eks/client.md

 ### list_clusters

-Lists the Amazon EKS clusters in your AWS account in the specified Region.
+Lists the Amazon EKS clusters in your Amazon Web Services account in the specified Region.

 Type annotations for `boto3.client("eks").list_clusters` method.